-These standards apply to the following zoning designations: "R-10" Single-Family Dwelling District, "R-8" Single-Family Dwelling District, "R-6" Single-Family Dwelling District, "R-5" Single-Family Dwelling District, and "R-3.5" Dwelling District, except for those subject to 15.28.070 or 15.28.100.
+These standard applyies to the following zoning designations: "R-10" Single-Family Dwelling District, "R-8" Single-Family Dwelling District, "R-6" Single-Family Dwelling District, "R-5" Single-Family Dwelling District, and "R-3.5" Dwelling District, and "R-2" Multi-Family Dwelling District, except for those subject to 15.28.070 or 15.28.100.

 - A. General.
-All of the following standards apply to all signs in residential zones (excluding multi-family): - 1.
-A minimum of fifty percent (50%) of the sign shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - 2.
+All of the following standards shall apply to all signs in residential zones (excluding multifamily): - 1.
+A minimum oft least fifty percent (50%) of the wall sign shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - 2.
 If a sign is illuminated, the source of illumination shall be external to the sign and directed or shielded so as to not shine directly onto any neighboring structures. - 3.
 With the exception of projecting and wall signs, signs shall not project over the right-of-way.
-Signs projecting into the right-of-way shall recieve approval by the City Engineer. - 4.
+Signs projecting into the right-of-way shall recieve approval by the City Engineer. - 3.4.
 With the exception of wall signs, signs shall maintain a minimum clearance of ten (10) feet above grade over pedestrian or vehicular areas, and fourteen (14) feet above grade over areas of truck access. - B. Wall Sign.
-All of the following standards apply to wall signs in residential zones (excluding multifamily): - 1.
-A maximum of one (1) wall sign is allowed for each property frontage.
-A wall sign is prohibited if there is a projecting sign along the same property frontage. - 2.
-The sign face shall not exceed twelve (12) square feet. - 3.
-The sign width shall not exceed five (5) linear feet. - C. Freestanding Sign.
-Freestanding signs are prohibited. - D. Incidental Freestanding Signs.
-Incidential freestanding signs are prohibited. - E. Projecting Signs.
-All of the following standards apply to projecting signs in residential zones (excluding multi-family): - 1.
-A maximum of one (1) projecting sign is allowed for each property frontage.
-A projecting sign is prohibited if there is a wall sign along the same property frontage. - 2.
-The display area shall not exceed twenty-four (24) square feet and the sign face shall not exceed twelve (12) square feet. - 3.
-The sign shall not have more than two (2) faces.
-4. The projection from a building wall shall not exceed six (6) feet and shall not project within two (2) feet of the curb line. - 5.
-The projection above the wall on which the sign is constructed shall not exceed one (1) foot. - 6.
-The visible supporting structure shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - F. Roof Signs.
-Roof signs are prohibited. - G. Ancillary Signs.
-All of the following standards apply to ancillary signs in residential zones (excluding multi-family): - 1.
-A maximum of two (2) ancillary signs are allowed per property. - 2.
-The sign shall not have more than two (2) faces. - 3.
-The display area shall not exceed twelve (12) square feet and the sign face shall not exceed six (6) square feet. - 4.
-Banners are prohibited in residential zones unless approved under Section 15.28.070.
+All of the following standards apply to wall signs in residential zones (excluding multifamily): - A maximum of oOne (1) wall sign is allowed for each property frontage, not to exceed a maximum of three (3) wall signs.
+A wall sign is prohibited if there is a freestanding or projecting sign along the same property frontage, except in the "R-2" Multi-Family Dwelling District.
+In the "R-2" Multi-Family Dwelling District, a wall sign is prohibited if there is a projecting sign along the same property frontage. - Residentially zoned property may have a wall sign with a mThe aximum sign face shall not exceeded twelve (12) square feet. - 2.3. and The maximum length sign width of shall not exceed five (5) linear feet, except in the "R-2" Multi-Family Dwelling District where wall signs may have a maximum sign face of twenty (20) square feet and maximum length of five (5) linear feet. - C. Freestanding Sign.
+The following standards apply to freestanding signs in residential zones: